 - Please introduce yourself and your role at Parexel.

-My name is Stephanie Sheesley and I’m an Associate Director within Regulatory & Access based in south-central Pennsylvania.
+My name is Stephanie Sheesley and I’m a Director within Regulatory & Access based in south-central Pennsylvania.
 I support a team of 23 talented staff and as a Medical Device SME, I also have the privilege of providing regulatory consulting for a variety of Medical Device clients.

 - How does a day in your job look like?
 What are your core responsibilities?